Dr. Gerard J. Rooney is the 7th president of St. John Fisher College. He took office on July 1, 2015.

 Dr. Gerard Rooney holds a doctoral degree from the Department of Educational Leadership and Policy, Higher Education Program, at the University at Buffalo, State University of New York.
 He was the recipient of the Edwin D. Duryea, Jr. Higher Education Memorial Award.
 He completed his undergraduate degree in sociology at Villanova University and his master's degree in educational administration and supervision at Fairfield University.
 In addition, he received a certificate in Higher Education Leadership from the Harvard University Graduate School of Education's Institute for Educational Management.

 He has over 35 years of experience in higher education and executive administration.
 He joined St. John Fisher College in 1996 as a member of President Katherine Keough's senior staff.
 In addition, he was a member of President Donald Bain's leadership team, where he served most recently as executive vice president for enrollment, advancement, and planning.

-In 2007, Dr. Rooney launched Fisher’s College Bound program in 2006, a weeklong residential program designed to help low-income, first-generation high school students navigate the college search and selection process.
+Dr. Rooney launched Fisher’s College Bound program in 2006, a weeklong residential program designed to help low-income, first-generation high school students navigate the college search and selection process.
 Since its inception, the College Bound Program has served more than 300 students, of which approximately 95 percent planned to attend college.
 A first-generation student himself, Dr. Rooney is committed to maintaining college access for this population of students.

 "I am committed to carrying the vision of our founders forward, to advance the mission of the College, and to continue its good work for its students, its alumni, and for the people around us.
 I will seek opportunities to make the Fisher educational experience transformational for all of our students." ~ Dr. Rooney